agude/agude.github.io/_drafts/2018-08-22-should_i_go_to_insight.md

 ### A Killer Network

 Insight is also a great way to build a professional network.
-There are over a fifteen hundred alumni scattered all across the country.
+There are over fifteen hundred alumni scattered all across the country.
 Friends from my session now work at a wide variety of companies, including:
 AdRoll,